docker/libchan/PROTOCOL.md

 A channel is uni-directional: messages can only flow in one direction.
 So channels are more similar to pipes than to sockets.

-### Session

-A session is a reliable 2-way byte stream which is used

 ### Message

 A message is a discrete packet of data which can be sent on a channel.
 Messages are structured into multiple